rafiqiraihan/tanyalpdp-rag/README.md

 ```

 ### 2. Create and Activate a Virtual Environment
-It highly recomended to use Python 3.10.11 or newer.
+It is highly recomended to use Python 3.10.11 or newer.
 * Windows:
 ```bash
 python -m venv venv